 The local feature in the Microsoft Translator app for Android (preview) enables developers to quickly and easily add text translation to their Android app.

 To integrate text translation in their app, developers just need to add some simple code that will use Android’s bound service technology to silently call the Translator app.
 The Translator app will do the rest.
 If the device is connected to the Internet, the Translator app will retrieve the translation from the Translator service on Azure.
 If Internet connectivity isn’t available, the Microsoft Translator app will use the local neural machine translation offline language packs to deliver this translation back to their app.

 When the device is online, translations can also leverage customized translation models that match the app and company’s unique terminology.

 Neither online nor offline translations are recorded by Microsoft when using the local feature (please refer to the no trace page for more details).
 Translations done online from the Translator application directly may be recorded for training purposes.

 Note: Only text translation is possible through the local feature.
-For picture and speech translation the Translator Text or Speech APIs should be used rather than the local feature.
+For picture and speech translation, Translator or Speech service on Azure should be used rather than the local feature.
 During the preview, some features may not be available or may be available at no cost.
 Please refer to the documentation release notes for more information.

 Learn more about how the local feature preview works in our GitHub documentation and sample app.